It’s going to be difficult.

 This is a specific, measurable, attainable, relevant and time bound goal.

 It’s still possible to increase referral traffic through guest posting.

 But, you need to target the right high-authority blogs with high levels of engagement and high quality content.
 I will discuss finding the optimal guest posting opportunities in step 2.

 2. You want to grow your email list: You can set a S.M.A.R.T. target like

 I want to gain 3,000 subscribers in 6 months, by publishing 25 guest posts.

 For attracting subscribers from your guest blog post, you’ll need to:

 - strategically write your author bio

 We’ll talk in detail about each of these in step 5.
 But, it’s possible to get over 400 subscribers in a single guest post.

-3. Link Building and SEO – S.M.A.R.T. goal that fits this can read like… I want to build 10 high authority links to [your most valuable blog post] in 3 months by guest posting.
+3. Link Building and SEO – S.M.A.R.T. goal that fits this can read like… I want to build 10 high authority links to [your most valuable blog post] in 3 months by becoming a guest blogger.